BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/README.md

 - generates a 'majority vote' consensus identification based on the individual gene identifications
 - checks if there was enough data for the results to be reliable

+Check out the [tutorial](Tutorial.md) to walk through the identification of a single sample using the VSEARCH Pipeline, step by step.

 ## 1) Reference data
 Download these from Zenodo: https://doi.org/10.5281/zenodo.7733000